 Top Concerns of Retired Americans

 This is where Cuenca shines.
-The main concerns of North Americans looking to retire in Cuenca Ecuador are:
+The main concerns of North Americans looking to retire outside the USA are:

 - Cost of Living